164th Airlift Squadron

 The 164th Airlift Squadron (164 AS) is a squadron of the Ohio Air National Guard 179th Airlift Wing located at Mansfield Lahm Air National Guard Base, Mansfield, Ohio.
-The 164th is equipped with the C-130 Hercules.
+The 164th AS was most recently equipped with the C-130 Hercules.

 History

 World War II

 The 363d Fighter Squadron was established at Hamilton Field, California in December 1942.
 Began training on the P-39 Airacobra at Tonopah Army Airfield, Nevada.

 Became part of the United States Air Forces in Europe army of occupation in Germany during 1945.
 Inactivated in Germany during August 1946.

 Ohio Air National Guard

 The wartime 363d Fighter Squadron was re-designated as the 164th Fighter Squadron, and was allotted to the Ohio Air National Guard, on 24 May 1946.
 It was organized at Mansfield Lahm Regional Airport, Ohio, and was extended federal recognition on 20 June 1948 by the National Guard Bureau.
 The 164th Fighter Squadron was bestowed the lineage, history, honors, and colors of the 363d Fighter Squadron.
 The squadron was equipped with F-51D Mustangs and was assigned to the Ohio ANG 55th Fighter Wing, operationally gained by Continental Air Command.